 - Step 2: Scroll down and select Auto-Lock.

-- Step 3: Select your preferred amount of inactivity, between one and five minutes.
+- Step 3: Select your preferred amount of inactivity.

 Add Passcode to Unlock Device